jinkscad/PasswordCrackerSimulation/README.md

 <p align="center">
   Here, suppose I entered 3-digit password "jh6" as my user input, then... <br/>
   <img src="https://i.imgur.com/ECOh7dt.gif" height="10%" width="55%" alt="Disk Sanitization Steps"/> <br/>
-  Note it only took a few senconds to crack the password.
+  This password was three digits which is very short, so the program took only a few seconds to crack the password.
+However, the longer the password, the longer it takes to crack.
+This demonstration emphasizes the importance of password length.
 </p>

 <h3>Dictionary Attack Password Crack Simulator:</h3>